plforacle/heatwave-for-developers-hol/develop-lakehouse/develop-lakehouse.md

     ![MDS](./images/shop.png "eureka shop")

-6. From the Items Purchase Page click the "Continue" button
+6. From the Items Purchase Page select a "Delivery Location" and  click the  and the  "Continue" button

     ![MDS](./images/items-purchased.png "items purchased")